 With implant dentures, the implants will first need to be placed into your mouth, which is a process that involves a minor surgery as well as a few months of healing.
 Once your gums and jaw are ready, you’ll then be fitted for your denture.

-Prior to any of this, Dr. Rodgers may choose to remove any remaining damaged or decayed teeth in order to make room for the denture and allow for a better fit.
-And, if your jawbone is too thin to support implants, he will suggest that you undergo a bone graft.
+Prior to any of this, Dr. Rodgers or Dr. Hughes may choose to remove any remaining damaged or decayed teeth in order to make room for the denture and allow for a better fit.
+And, if your jawbone is too thin to support implants, they will suggest that you undergo a bone graft.